rr683/Python-Based-Projects/README.md

-# FristRepo
-First Repo demo for first time user

-This comment is to record first commit
+# Welcome to Python Based Projects by Ricardo Rosales-Mesta